f-macfarlane95/f-macfarlane95/README.md

 - 🤔 I’m looking for help with labelling 🫐

 ## My Current Projects
-- Nondestructive evaluation of Poultry Tissue mass
+- Non-destructive evaluation of Poultry Tissue mass
 - Peatland Restoration using GIS and Deep Learning
 - Peatland Drainage Mapping using GIS and Deep Learning
 - Estimating Genotypic traits using Hyperspectral Imaging
 - Soft Fruit yield prediction with MaskRCNN/Detectron
 - Barley yield estimation and biodiversity monitoring from UAV imagery
 - Disease detection and forecasting
+- Hyperspectral Image Analysis Python Package for Crop Research

 ## Previous Work
--
+- Coded aperture spectral compressed sensing simulations
+- Development of efficient spatio-spectral target detection frameworks for aerial and satellite Imaging
+- Extension of the Morphological Hit-or-Miss Transform for use in Hyperspectral Imagery
+- Development of a hyperspectral crop camera for disease detection in agriculture
+- Non-destructive evaluation of graphite fuel channels

 More on my github pages website - https://f-macfarlane95.github.io/